muhib349/microservice-practice/README.md

-# Hands-on practice on microservice Architecture with Java, Spring and Docker
+# A hands-on project on microservice Architecture with Java, Spring, and Docker
-#### In this hands-on project, I've learned microservice best practices with the latest technologies.
+#### In this project, I've learned microservice best practices with the latest technologies.

 ## Topics Covered